 Not all amateur theatrical activity came under the umbrella of play productions.
 Concerts were the dominant form of theatrical expression in some regions, often a blend of original skits, music and recitation.
 In 1970, in Gander, the St. Martin's Concert started.
 Likewise in 1960, St. Lawrence first staged its Mardi Gras, a five-day pre-Lenten Carnival.
 Different areas of the province maintained their own theatrical traditions.
 Some developed strong amateur plays which competed annually at the festivals.
 Others created concert material, often developed for annual events.

 In 1967, the Arts and Culture Centre opened in St. John's and the National Dominion Drama Festival came to Newfoundland.
 The mandate of this festival was the production of Canadian plays.
 In Newfoundland, companies turned to playwrights and novelists who happily complied, with the adaptation by Tom Cahill of Harold Horwood's Tomorrow Will Be Sunday emerging as the national winner.

 The opening of Arts and Cultures Centres across the province promised greater production facilities for the amateur groups, with the provision of traditional, fully equipped proscenium theatres.
 However, the promise of new plays and a new theatre was a little premature.
 While amateur activity in the Arts and Culture Centres during the seventies and early eighties was high, musicals began to become the dominant genre.
 In the eighties, the high cost of running the centres began to be passed on to users, with the result that amateur groups increasingly turned to alternative venues.

-Despite these economic factors, amateur theatrical activity emerged in the nineties as a strong theatrical force.
-Newfoundland and Labrador is the only province in Canada to retain an annual drama festival where groups from across the province meet to perform and applaud.
+Despite these economic factors, amateur theatrical activity emerged in the 90s as a strong theatrical force.
+At that time Newfoundland and Labrador was the only province in Canada to retain an annual drama festival where groups from across the province meet to perform and applaud.